 PEACE-BUILDING and ENVIRONMENTAL LEADERSHIP

 At the Arava Institute students and interns participate in one of the most open and honest conversations happening in the Middle East, while gaining essential professional skills and cultural literacy.

-In line with the Arava Institute’s mission to generate capacity building for conciliation, cooperation and environmental change, all students participate in a weekly Peace-building and Environmental Leadership Seminar.
-In this seminar students engage in dialogue exploring issues of culture, religion, identity, and the current political situation, while developing competencies in intercultural understanding and empathy.
+In line with the Arava Institute’s mission to generate capacity building for conciliation, cooperation, and environmental change, all students participate in a weekly Peace-building Leadership Seminar and an Environmental Leadership Seminar.
+In these seminars students engage in dialogue exploring issues of culture, religion, identity, environmental activism, and the current political situation, while developing competencies in intercultural understanding, empathy, and environmental leadership.